raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 ### Arguments

 - `fn` is an asynchronous function or a function that returns a Promise.
 - `args` is the array of arguments to pass to the function.
-Everytime they changes, the function will be executed again.
+Every time they change, the function will be executed again.
 You can omit the array if the function doesn't require any argument.

 With a few options:

-- `options.keepPreviousData` is a boolean to tells the hook to keep the previous results instead of returning the initial value if there aren't any in the cache for the new arguments.
+- `options.keepPreviousData` is a boolean to tell the hook to keep the previous results instead of returning the initial value if there aren't any in the cache for the new arguments.
 This is particularly useful when used for data for a List to avoid flickering.

 Including the [useCachedState](./useCachedState.md)'s options: